widefix/actual_db_schema/README.md

 You just need to run `rails db:migrate` in the current branch to actualize the DB schema.
 With its hand, you will never have wrongly generated `schema.rb`.

 > Note, this solution implies that your migrations are reversible.
 The cases with irreversible migrations should be solved manually.
-At the moment, these migrations are ignored by the gem.
+At the moment, these migrations are ignored by the gem and you will see a warning if some migrations can't roll back automatically.

 ## Development